EEGKit/FPulse/README.md

   Copyright (C) 2011-2021 Peter Jonas, Institute of Science and Technology, Austria
 ```

-This code is provided under the GPLv3 (see COPYING).
+This code is provided under the GPLv3 license (see COPYING).

-The Copyright does not apply to these files (instructions for downloading these from the vendor are shown further):
+The Copyright does not apply to these files (instructions for downloading these from the vendor are shown further below):

 ```
 	.\UserIgor\XOP_Axon\FP_Mc700Tg\MultiClampBroadcastMsg.hpp